Offer in Compromise

 Can I get an offer in compromise?

-The offer in compromise program has allowed us to save our clients hundreds of thousands of dollars.
-We’ve had settlements for greater than the 99% of the tax liabilities due.
+The offer-in-compromise program has allowed us to save our clients hundreds of thousands of dollars.
+We’ve had settlements for more than 99% of the tax liabilities due.
 We’ve settled a case of $40,000 for $2,000, $140,000 for $4,000.
 So potential settlements like this do exist.

 What are you waiting for?